-The following changes were made to the LODA Program as a result of legislation in 2016 and 2017, but were specifically not considered in the June 30, 2016 actuarial valuation results which were rolled forward to the measurement date of June 30, 2017.
-There was no current actuarial experience on which to base the adjustments and the combined impact of the changes was not considered to be material to the final results.
-These changes will be factored into future actuarial valuations for the LODA Program.
+The following changes were made to the LODA Program as a result of legislation in 2016 and 2017, but were specifically not considered in the June 30, 2017 actuarial valuation results which were rolled forward to the measurement date of June 30, 2018.
+There is limited actuarial experience on which to base the adjustments and the combined impact of the changes was not considered to be material to the final results.
+These changes will be monitored and factored into future actuarial valuations for the LODA